2021 Revision, amended 21-5-22

 1. STANDING COMMITTEE

 1.1 The Standing Committee shall consist of the membership elected Trustees (rule 3.4) and the Trustee appointed advisors (rule 3.5).

 1.2.
 Members of the Standing Committee must be elected from Adult, Student, Associate or Honorary Life members of the Guild.

 1.3 It can invite whomever it requires to attend committee or subcommittee meeting in a non-voting advisory or observational role.

 1.4 It shall identify a suitable candidate to carry out the role of Bell Restoration Officer and trustee and nominate them for that role at the Annual General Meeting (AGM).

-1.5 It shall meet 5 weeks prior to the AGM and at least once more each calendar year.
+1.5 It shall meet at least twice each calendar year.